ECMA-262-5 in detail. Chapter 2. Strict Mode.

 }).call({x: 20});

-Direct and indirect calls to eval are not related exactly with the strict mode.
+Direct and indirect calls to eval can be used regardless the strict mode.
 We’ve just considered them in a view of one “issue” related with the strict mode.
 Generally, this separation on direct and indirect eval calls again is related with security reasons.

 "use strict";